fnl/progress_bar/README.rst

 Version History
 ===============

+- 7: fixed error with InitBar when no title is given
 - 6: removed remaining function annotations (Py2.7; thanks to Adam Knight
   @ahknight)
 - 5: fixed a few rough edges from the last update